ttkorhonen/e3pages/docs/design/2_require.md

 Note that `1.0.0 < 1.0.0+0 < 1.0.0+1 < ... < 1.0.1 < ...`.

 :::{note}
 The syntax for build numbers changed between require 3.3.0 and require 3.4.0.
-Initially the separator was a `-`, but in order to be more consisten with
+Initially the separator was a `-`, but in order to be more consistent with
 [semantic versioning](https://semver.org/), the e3 team decided to change it to a `+`.
 :::